-Lonoke School District will use 2021 & 2022 iReady diagnostics, ACT Aspire, ACT and other data sources to identify loss of learning and the impact the COVID-19 pandemic has had on our students.
-The number of students performing on grade level for Reading and Math was identified as the most significant impacts of the loss of instruction for our students.
+Lonoke School District will use 2020 & 2021 Ready diagnostics, ACT Aspire, ACT and other data sources to identify loss of learning and the impact the COVID-19 pandemic has had on our students.
+The number of students performing on grade level for Reading and Math was identified as the biggest impacts of the loss of instruction for our students.
 The district will utilize the Wit & Wisdom curriculum and accompanying texts, along with other materials aligned to the Science of Reading, to help support students by scaffolding reading foundations in our curriculum and in our Response to Intervention.
 Edgenuity will be utilized at the upper grades to help mitigate loss of learning.
 All schools will be implementing a Rtl block during the school day to combat learning loss.
 To ensure staff are effectively meeting student needs, Solution Tree will train all staff in how to effectively communicate through Professional Learning Communities.
 Additionally, we will be providing an after school program and a summer school program for those students who continue to struggle.
 To help address the needs of struggling and dyslexic readers, literacy teachers will be trained in Phonics First/Structures.
-Two certified interventionists, one at the elementary level and another at the secondary level, will be hired to provide small group interventions with those students identified as needing extra help.
+Two certified interventionists, one at the elementary level and another at the secondary level, will be hired to provided small group interventions with those students identified as needing extra help.
 To address social and emotional learning, the District will implement "Capturing Kids' Hearts."
-LPSD will be employing a Communications Director, who will aid staff in locating students who never returned to instruction after the closure in 2020.
-She will also keep parents abreast of pertinent information by updating our website, managing our social media accounts, and using all other means of communication available.
-Additionally, she will daily communicate COVID numbers and quarantining information.
-She will also assist in recruiting staff by marketing our District...